computational-expression/lab01/writing/reflection.md

 ### Python Programming Fundamentals (LO1)

-TODO: Explain how this IoT simulation lab helped you practice Python fundamentals from Week 2-3.
+TODO: Explain how this IoT simulation lab helped you practice Python fundamentals.
 Which concepts do you feel most confident about for sensor programming?
 Which need more practice?

 ### Industry-Standard Practices (LO2)